Meet our Founder + Editor

-These puzzle pieces came together when I had an opportunity to speak at a women in business event and include something in the gift bag.
+These puzzle pieces came together when I had an opportunity to speak at a women in business event in Moama, Victoria, and include something in the gift bag.
 I took that opportunity to create a magazine that featured women in business.

 I’m changing how we tell and share stories.
 These stories centre around regional and rural women who run a business.